 Every talent contains an opposite that sometimes turns it into a problem.
 Successful people like to win and achieve high standards.
 This can make them so terrified of failure that it ruins their lives.
 When a positive trait, like achievement, becomes too strong in someone’s life, it’s on the way to becoming a major obstacle.

 Achievement is a powerful value for many successful people.
 They’ve built their lives on it.
 They achieve at everything they do: school, college, sports, the arts, hobbies, work.
 Each fresh achievement adds to the power of the value in their lives.

 Gradually, failure becomes unthinkable.
-Maybe they’ve never failed yet in anything that they’ve done, so have no experience of rising above it.
+Maybe they’ve never failed yet in anything that they’ve done, so they have no experience of rising above it.
 Failure becomes the supreme nightmare: a frightful horror they must avoid at any cost.

 Over-achievers destroy their own peace of mind and the lives of those who work for them.
 People too attached to “goodness” and morality become self-righteous bigots.
 Those whose values for building close relationships become unbalanced slide into smothering their friends and family with constant expressions of affection and demands for love in return.

 Everyone likes to succeed.
-The problem comes when fear of failure is dominant.
-When you can no longer accept the inevitability of making mistakes, nor recognize the importance of trial and error in finding the best and most creative solution.
+The problem comes when fear of failure is dominant, when you can no longer accept the inevitability of making mistakes, nor recognize the importance of trial and error in finding the most creative solution.